jazzsun000/offering_searching/README.md

 Any NaN values are replaced with empty strings for smoother processing.

-Method Descriptions:

-fill_offer_column: This method iterates through the OFFER column, and if a value is missing, fills it with the default message mentioned above.

-stem_lower_text: This method handles the stemming and lowercasing of the text.
-It uses the PorterStemmer from the nltk library to achieve this.
-Make sure you have nltk library installed to utilize this functionality.

-preprocess_text: This is a comprehensive method that uses the above methods to preprocess specified columns in the dataframe.

 ### Method Descriptions:

+fill_offer_column:

-fill_offer_column: This method iterates through the OFFER column, and if a value is missing, fills it with the default message mentioned above.
+This method iterates through the OFFER column, and if a value is missing, fills it with the default message mentioned above.

+stem_lower_text:

-stem_lower_text: This method handles the stemming and lowercasing of the text.
+This method handles the stemming and lowercasing of the text.
 It uses the PorterStemmer from the nltk library to achieve this.

-Make sure we have nltk library installed to utilize this functionality.
+preprocess_text:

-preprocess_text: This is a comprehensive method that uses the above methods to preprocess specified columns in the dataframe.
+This is a comprehensive method that uses the above methods to preprocess specified columns in the dataframe.

 ## DataFrame Compression for Optimized API Loading